Contributors Dropdown icon

 • Do they prefer weekly, biweekly, or monthly marketing reports?

-Knowing what to include in varying types of digital marketing reports can help guide this process, especially as objectives shift and trends evolve.
+Knowing what to include in varying types of digital marketing reports can help guide your process, especially as objectives shift and trends evolve.
 For example, a search engine marketing (SEM) report will differ from a specific campaign report, like a Black Friday campaign report.

-To create reports, you need to collect data.
-Use tools and techniques that simplify this process.
-Examples include Google Looker Studio, Microsoft Power BI and Tableau.
-Check out this guide on the marketing data tools you can’t live without.
+Marketing software can simplify this process.
+You might already know about Google Looker Studio, Microsoft Power BI and Tableau — and how to bring it all together with Funnel’s solid data hub as a foundation.
 With Funnel, you can collect data from over 230 sales and marketing platforms to benefit from a single data hub.

 Data visualization techniques matter.
 Color, size and position are three techniques to focus on, helping viewers make sense of the data you present.
-First, invest in a platform that presents consolidated data, showcasing it on a modern, clean dashboard.
-You can take that information and turn it into visually pleasing charts and graphs.

 What should a digital marketing report include?